jessicarush/javascript-notes/this_identifier.md

 setTimeout(obj.foo, 100); // undefined
 ```

 The reason for the loss of the `this` binding is that the *call-site* has changed (see: [call-stack.md](call-stack.md)) and therefor the *calling object* has changed.
-To see this more clearly, We can pass `obj.foo` to our own function:
+To see this more clearly, we can pass `obj.foo` to our own function:

 ```javascript
 function foo() {